mkopylec/recaptcha-spring-boot-starter/README.md

  - _recaptchaError_ - user has entered invalid reCAPTCHA response
  - _showRecaptcha_ - reCAPTCHA must be displayed on login page
  - _logout_ - user has been successfully logged out

+There is a default `LoginFailuresManager` implementation in the starter which is `InMemoryLoginFailuresManager`.
+It is strongly recommended to create your own `LoginFailuresManager` implementation and not to use the default one.

 ### Integration testing mode usage
 Enable testing mode: